eamejiastanford/aa241x_mission/README.md

 TODO: recap the rules / defining equations

-## ROS Hints ##

-For a more detailed explanation of ROS, the elements of a package, and some of the code elements, check out the [ROS Tutorials page](http://wiki.ros.org/ROS/Tutorials) that contains a lot of very useful information (tutorials 2-6, 8, 10, and 11 should be read).
-In addition to the tutorials, an effort has been made to comment the code to help explain what some of the elements are doing.

-## Catkin Make Hints ##

-TODO: describe how to add a message to a package.

 ## Mission Files ##

 Each mission is defined by a `.mission` file in the `missions/` directory.
 The `.mission` files contain the (North, East) coordinates of each of the people located throughout Lake Lag for a given mission.
 The file structure is as follows: